 - Complete a free abbreviated PharmCAS application.
 Only certain portions will be required and will not require letters of recommendation, PCAT scores, and other pre-determined sections.

-- Sign and return a Chicago College of Pharmacy Matriculation Agreement and Technical Standards Certification Form.
+- Sign and return a College of Pharmacy, Downers Grove Campus Matriculation Agreement and Technical Standards Certification Form.
 Both of these agreements will be sent to qualified students in the fall before their completion of their pre-pharmacy coursework in the following spring.
 The Matriculation Agreement will outline deposit requirements, transcript submission, proof of immunization, proof of insurance, and mandatory health testing requirements.

 - Submit required matriculation deposit fee (amount and deadline date will be designated in Matriculation Agreement.)

-In order to enhance their performance when later attending CCP, students should consider these additional experiences:
+In order to enhance their performance when later attending CPDG, students should consider these additional experiences:

 - Involvement in extracurricular/leadership activities in the community or affiliated college or university.